Skip to main content

 Passive devices

-Generally, resistors, capacitors, inductors, are specified as passive devices.
+Generally, resistors, capacitors, and inductors are specified as passive devices.

 Resistors